Sunneethareddy/Data-Warehouse/README.md

 This project aims to build a data pipeline that facilitates the loading of raw data into a data warehouse from external storage such as AWS S3.
 The pipeline is constructed using Amazon Redshift, and it consists of the following components:

 Data Loading: Raw data is loaded into the data warehouse from AWS S3.
-Due to limitations with AWS Glue and AWS Lambda, the loading process was executed manually through AWS Redshift Spectrum.
+Due to limitations with AWS Glue and AWS Lambda, the data pipeline was build using Amazon Cloud9 service.

 Data Quality Checks: Basic data quality checks are performed on the loaded data, including checks for non-null values, primary key uniqueness, data types, and foreign key constraints between fact and dimension tables.